-Sarjana Jaiswal, an economics and psychology student at Mount Holyoke, said that as an Indian citizen she had been concerned about her legal status to study in the U.S.
+One Mount Holyoke student, an economics and psychology major, said that as an Indian citizen she had been concerned about her legal status to study in the U.S.

-“But at this helpful seminar and others I have fortunately learned I am protected from deportation,” Jaiswal said.
+“But at this helpful seminar and others I have fortunately learned I am protected from deportation,” said the student.

 “I think there are a lot of things to be concerned about with the new administration, but am hopeful that with people organizing positive change can happen,” said Sabine Rogers, an environmental studies major at Mount Holyoke.